-For this restoration project, Canning Co. acted as both the prime and specialty finish contractor, coordinating all work and trades.
+For this restoration project, John Canning & Co. acted as both the prime and specialty finish contractor, coordinating all work and trades.
 This included general and decorative painting, new lighting & HVAC, fire alarm, and sound systems for the Farquharson Hall restoration.

 The project restored the fine art quality of the original ecclesiastical decoration, and extended the design to reflect the Culinary Institute’s roots.
 These new designs incorporate a major donor’s family crest and portraits of the Institute’s co-founders Katherine Angell and Frances Roth, along with trompe l’oeil mosaics featuring images of food preparation.